Cornwall, New York: Historic buildings

 The Oliver Brewster House is a Gothic Revival home located on Willow Avenue, across from Willow Avenue Elementary School.
 It was originally built as a farmhouse in the mid-19th century.
 Later, as Cornwall became a popular summer resort for visitors from New York City, it was expanded and renovated for use as a boardinghouse as well.
 In 1996 it was added to the National Register of Historic Places.

 The Samuel Brooks House is located on Pleasant Hill Road north of the hamlet of Mountainville.
 Brooks, a descendant of one of Cornwall's oldest families, built this as a farmhouse around 1860.
 After the Civil War, summer boarders from New York City began coming to Cornwall, and Brooks quickly adapted it for use as a boardinghouse.
 Its location, near Schunemunk Mountain made it a desirable location for the summer boarders who made Cornwall a popular resort community in the late 19th century.
 In 1996 it was listed on the National Register of Historic Places.

+Sands Ring Homestead is located on Main Street.
+It was built in the late 1700s and was occupied by the Sands and Ring families until 1907.
+The house was prominent during the American Revolution when, it is believed, that George Washington stopped at the house to visit David Sands the occupant at the time.
+Revolutionary War soldiers marched past it on their way to Knox Headquarters and then on to the Cantonment in New Windsor.
+In 1912 it was purchased by the Village Improvement Society where it was used as a community meeting place and a tearoom.
+In 1950 the town voted to take over the maintenance of the home and property.
+Now it is a place where school children come to learn about colonial life as part of the 4th grade curriculum.
+It was placed on the National Historic Registry in 1996.

-Environmental advocacy
+Environmental movement

-In 1962, a 17-year legal battle began that launched modern-day environmental activism.
+In 1962, a 17-year legal battle began that launched the modern-day environmental movement in the United States.
 Consolidated Edison proposed building a giant hydroelectric plant on the river at Storm King Mountain near Cornwall.
 Despite pressure from local residents, Con Ed went forward with its plan, applying to the Federal Power Commission for a license to operate such a facility.

-Three years later, after hearings and appeals and more hearings, the U. S. Court of Appeals set a precedent when it sent the case back to the FPC to start the process over again.
+Three years later, after hearings and appeals and more hearings, the U.S. Court of Appeals set a precedent when it sent the case back to the FPC to start the process over again.
 Its reasoning was based on the commission's refusal to hear much of the environmental impact testimony the first time around.
 For the first time in U.S. history, a court had decided that protection of natural resources was just as important as economic gain.
 It prompted Congress to pass the National Environmental Policy Act in 1969, which requires an environmental impact study on all major projects needing approval from the federal government.